teeyoutan/marketing-website/website-guts/assets/js/libraries/oForm/readme.md

 ###url: string (required)

+Returns: `true` if the email is valid `false` if not

 The endpoint to which the form data with be POSTed.

-###validation: object

-###validation.validators: object

-###validation.validators.email: function
+###emailIsValid: function

 This is the function that validates an email address.
 The function accepts one parameter and that is the string of the email address.
-The function must return false if the email is invalid and true if the email is valid.

-###validation.validators.phone: function
+###phoneIsValid: function

+Returns: `true` if the phone number is valid `false` if not

 This is the function that validates a phone number.
 The function accepts one parameter and that is the string of the phone number.
-The function must return false if the phone number is invalid and true if the phone number is valid.

-###validation.elementClasses: function
+###adjustClasses: function

+Returns: nothing

 This function adds/removes error classes from DOM elements.
 It accepts two arguments.
 The first argument is an HTML node.
 The second argument is a boolean